Central Catholic High School

 Blessed Sacrament is a parish school and no parishioner would ever be denied entry because of financial reasons.
 If you are in need of financial assistance, please email the principal.

-Registration Fee: This is an annual non-refundable fee that is collected in January for the following fall.
+Registration Fee: This is a $275 annual non-refundable fee that is collected in January for the following fall.
 Payment of this fee assures that space will be reserved for your child in the upcoming year.
 This fee is in addition to tuition.

 Tuition and Fees